 In accordance with the Articles of Association of the Company, the directors of the Company shall be elected or replaced by shareholders at general meetings, and the term of office for a director shall be three years.
 The qualifications as a director of the Company shall be verified by the CBRC of the State Council.
 The term of office for a director of the Company shall commence from the date of passing of the relevant resolution at a general meeting and expire on the date of expiry of the current session of the Board of Directors.
 A director is eligible for re-election upon the expiry of his term of office.
-The appointment of a director shall not be terminated without any justification at a general meeting before the expiry of his term of office in accordance with the relevant laws and administrative regulations (however, any claim which may be made in accordance with any contract will not be affected).
+The appointment of a director shall not be terminated without any justification at a general meeting before the expiry of his term of office.
+A director may be removed by an ordinary resolution at a general meeting before the expiry of his term of office in accordance with the relevant laws and administrative regulations (however, any claim which may be made in accordance with any contract will not be affected).
 The term of office for an independent director of the Company shall be the same as that for a director of the Company.
 The term of office for an independent director of the Company shall comply with the relevant laws and requirements of the governing authority.

 The procedures for appointment, re-election and removal of directors of the Company are set out in the Articles of Association of the Company.
 The Nomination Committee of the Company carefully considers the qualifications and experience of every candidate for director and recommends suitable candidates to the Board of Directors.
 Upon passing the candidate nomination proposal, the Board of Directors proposes election of related candidates at a general meeting and proposes the relevant resolution at a general meeting for consideration and approval.
 Except the independent non-executive directors, which will be treated individually due to the restriction of their terms of office, other new directors shall, upon expiry of the current Board of Directors (the term of office for each session is 3 years), be subject to re-election at the general meeting together with other members of the Board, and they will not be subject to individual re-election at the first general meeting after their appointment.